roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin Ch.
-03 ****** bydawn1958© Sandra licked the side of Dawn's flushed face, as she continued the harsh punishment.
+Sandra licked the side of Dawn's flushed face, as she continued the harsh punishment.
 "Maybe next time I'll get a younger teen.
 I wanted a teenager about 16... maybe even younger."
 She licked Dawn's face again letting her know she wasn't finished.
 "Let's get three or four teenagers and you can fuck them all."

  Mysteriously something so sinful and immoral wasn't a turnoff.
 Dawn felt the teen's hands leave her hips and circle her tummy.
 Jeffery's hands caressed her stomach, as he pounded her mercilessly, driving his ramrod to the hilt with every vicious thrust.
 Again the tongue was on her cheek and teeth nibbled her ear.
 "You're still cumming and so is Jeffery.
 Oh my gawd, you love teenagers and I love watching you fuck them.
 Yes, next time I'll get Jeffery to bring along a couple of his younger friends."